Imanullah/nuxt3-simple-subdomain-routing/README.md

 # Nuxt 3 Simple Subdomain Routing

-This repo is a testing NUXT3 subdomain routing with `router.option.ts` in app folder
+This repo is a testing NUXT3 subdomain routing with `router.option.ts` in app folder it work both in page Folder and Layers extends `_blog`

 ## Setup